Hala Mohammad al-Nasser

-Hala Mohammad al-Nasser (هلا محمد الناصر; born 1964) is the former Minister of Housing and Construction of Syria, served between 2011 and 2012.
+Hala Mohammad al-Nasser (هلا محمد الناصر; born 1964) is the former Minister of Housing and Construction of Syria, having served between 2011 and 2012.

 Early life, education and career

 Al-Nasser was born in the Raqqa Governorate in 1964.
 She earned a degree in civil engineering from the University of Aleppo in 1991.

 She became assistant director of technical services in Raqqa in 1992.
 On 26 December 2009 she was appointed Chief Engineer of Syria.

 She is a member of the Branch Association of Engineers, a member of the General Federation of Women's Council, and a member of the General Conference of the Association of Engineers.
 She became a member of the Raqqa Branch leadership of the Arab Socialist Ba'ath Party in 2002, and a member of the Committee Central to the Ba'ath Party in 2005.

 Personal life

 Al-Nasser is married and has three children.